interglobalmedia/interglobalmedia/content/blog/2021-06-03-changing-mac’s-default-screenshot-file-format-to-jpg.md

 ---
-title: Changing Mac’s default screenshot file format to jpg
+title: Changing Macs default screenshot file format to jpg
 date: 2021-06-03T21:55:11.869Z
 description: How to change the default format for screenshots created on your Mac.
 image: /img/mathew-schwartz-sb7rurrmac4-unsplash.jpg